GiggioG/giggiog.github.io/projects/downloads/takavoza/takavoza.md

 # Takavoza
 ## What is Takavoza
 Takavoza is a writing system I created back around autumn of 2019.
 It was inspired by Arabic script, but at the time I was in 4th grade and didn't know anything about how the Arabic script works.
+It has a [WSID](https://giggiog.github.io/wsid) of 7.
 ## How to read the images in these docs
 Anything black is the Takavoza that the image's trying to show.
 Anything red is a placeholder to show you how things should be alined.
 Anything grey shows you what something means.
 ## The writing system